Design your form's layout

 Adds controls to the form that allow the message sender to specify notification priority and expiration, as well as several override, password and voicemail options.

-- For information about specifying the layout and default values for Handling options, see Configure default handling options.
+- For information about specifying the layout and default values for Handling options, see Handling options.

 Allows you to specify caller ID and sender display name information for notifications.
 By setting the sender information to meaningful values, you can help recipients identify that the notification has been sent from xMatters.
-For details, see Override sender information.
+For details, see Sender Overrides options.
 Note that overriding the caller ID setting is only supported for use with the Voxeo service provider, and is not compatible with SIP.

 Allows you to edit the response number and order, configure text, email, or voice responses (and recordings), associate responses with a conference bridge, and configure contribution values, response actions, and response counts.
 See Override responses for more information.